 I was interviewed by Ali Manning from Vintage Page Designs where I also gave a demo of one of my Fodder School 1 lessons.

 Here's a code for 10% off the Renesans watercolors used in this demo at April's (alittlecreativeme) Etsy store!
-Code: TIFFANY

 If you would like to hear more about how I got started with making art, you can listen to episode 19 of the Willa Wanders Show Up or Shut Up podcast.
-Find out all the places I have lived, and discover how the idea of Fodder School and the Fodder Challenge started!
+Find out all the places I've lived, and discover how the idea of Fodder School and the Fodder Challenge started!